abigailramsoe/aeGenomics/day3/README.md

 The sequencing files you will need to map are single-end NGS data of a pathogen.

-## The data are located on ricco.popgen.dk at /TEACHING/BIOINF22/adv_binf_2022_week1/day3
+## The data are located on emily.popgen.dk at /TEACHING/BIOINF23/adv_binf_2023_week1/day3

 The reference genome, Mycobacterium_leprae.fa.gz, contains a consensus representation of the target organism.